gedatsu217/rdma-kv/README.md

 # RDMA-KV
-A simple RDMA-based key-value store.
+A simple KV-Store implementation using RDMA (Soft-RoCE).
 This is a toy project to play with RDMA.

 ## Setup and Build
 ```bash